devleaks/TouchPortal-X-Plane-UDP/README.md

 If present, the optional `dataref-rounding` is a parameter that rounds the raw dataref value as it is received from X-Plane before it is substitued in the formula.
-It prevents rapidly (and often isignificantly) fluctuating datarefs to provoque too frequent state value change.
+It prevents rapidly (and often isignificantly) fluctuating datarefs to provoque too frequent state value changes.
-When carefully rounded to a significant value, the dataref update will only provoke a state update when really necessry.
+When carefully rounded to a significant value, the dataref update will only provoke a Touch Portal state update when really necessry.

 The `type` attribute determine the type of the Touch Portal state value.
 In Touch Portal expression string `"1"` is not equal to number value `1`.
-Must state values are converted to strings.
+Most state values are converted to strings.

 ## Touch Portal Dynamic State Defintions